-The earth revolves, orbits & goes around the sun.
+The earth revolves around the sun.
 We call one trip around the sun a "year."
 Because of this movement, stars appear to rise 4 minutes earlier each night.
 Again, this is an illusion.
-What happens is, we view the starry panorama from different angles as we orbit.
-We see different stars at night on opposite sides of our orbit.
+What happens is, we view the starry panorama from different angles as the earth revolves.
+We see different stars on opposite sides of our orbit.
 Constellations (which exist only in our minds) become identified with seasons.
-Floating in space, we would see all the stars and constellation at once.
+Floating in space, we would see all the stars and constellations at once.
 Bob Berman compares our simultaneous rotation and revolution to patting our heads while rubbing our stomachs.

-Another illusion is the apparent movement of the sun's arc north and south during the course of a year.
-It is Earth revolving around the sun that gives this impression.
+Another illusion is the apparent movement of the sun's arc north and south over the course of a year, Earth revolving around the sun gives this impression.

-1 Summer solstice - The sun's arc is overhead at the Tropic of Cancer, which runs off the tip of Florida.
-This is as far north as the arc goes.
+2 Summer solstice - The sun's arc is overhead at the Tropic of Cancer, which runs off the tip of Florida.
+This is as far north as it gets.
 The Northern Hemisphere has its longest days and shortest nights around June 21.

-3 Winter solstice - The sun's arc is overhead at the Tropic of Capricorn, which runs through Australia.
-This is as far south as the arc goes.
-The Northern Hemisphere has its shortest days and longest nights around December 21.
+4 Winter solstice - The sun's arc is overhead at the Tropic of Capricorn, which runs through Australia.
+This is as far south as it gets.
+The Northern Hemisphere has its longest nights and shortest days around December 21.

-Different parts of the earth receive different amounts of the sun's energy over the course of a year.
-Earth's axis is tilted 23 1/2 degrees to the plane of its orbit, so when it is summer in the United States, it is winter in Australia.
+Different parts of the earth receive different amounts of the sun's energy.
+Earth's axis tilts 23 1/2 degrees to the plane of its orbit, so when it is summer in the United States, it is winter in Australia.
 Earth's axis always points in the same direction.
-On one side of our planet's orbit, the Northern Hemisphere tilts toward the sun while on the other side, it tilts away from the sun.
-Earth's tilt resulted from an impact by a large object, the same impact that created the moon.
+On one side of Earth's orbit, the Northern Hemisphere tilts toward the sun while on the other side, it tilts away from the sun.
+Earth's tilt resulted from an impact by a large object, the same impact which created the moon.

 Many people are immersed in ancient perceptions, the thinking of Aristotle and Ptolemy.
-They are hampered by a Biblical bias, the idea that Jesus will return and carry them up to heaven.
-The Bible is a hodgepodge of superstition written between 1500 B.C. and 100 A.D. by various authors.
+They are hampered by a Biblical bias.
+The Bible is a hodgepodge of superstition written between 1500 B.C. and 100 A.D. by 40 authors.
 Its influence on western civilization has been enormous.
 Scientific knowledge came hard!
 The ancient Greeks had science (Aristarchus and Eratosthenes) before Europe plunged into a thousand year dark age.
 It took Copernicus in Poland and Galileo in Italy to start a Renaissance in astronomy.
-Copernicus figured out that the earth goes around the sun, not the other way around.
-Galileo supported heliocentrism after watching moons circle Jupiter, proving that not everything circled the earth.
+Copernicus figured out that the earth goes around the sun.
+Galileo supported heliocentrism after watching moons circle Jupiter, proving that not everything circles the earth.

 All life on earth depends on the sun.
-Life thrives more abundantly on parts of the planet that receive most of the sun's energy.
-The tropics (those areas closest to the equator) get the most sunlight, so we can expect life there to be diverse.
+There is more diversity on parts of our planet that receive the most solar energy.
+The tropics (areas closest to the equator) get the most sunlight, so we can expect life there to be more abundant.
 We can expect less life close to the poles, where there is less sunlight.
 We are made of sunlight!
-We are energy grown to consciousness.
+We are frozen energy grown to consciousness.

-When we eat or put gas in our trucks, we use energy from the Big Bang.
-All energy originated from the Big Bang.
-Chlorophyll turns sunlight into food, and plants give off oxygen, making animal life possible.
+When we eat or put gas in our cars, we use energy from the Big Bang.
+All energy originated with the Big Bang.
+Chlorophyll turns the sun's energy into food.
+Plants give off oxygen, making animal life possible.

-Species like the big snakes evolved near the equator as did the more exotic species of insects.
+Species like the big snakes evolved near the equator along with exotic species of birds and insects.
 They received plenty of the sun's energy.

-Races evolved over a thousand generations.
-Light skinned people evolved closer to the North Pole, where the sun's rays slant.
-Dark skinned people evolved closer to the equator, where the sun's rays are more direct.
+Races evolved over a thousand generations!
+White people evolved closer to the North Pole, where the sun's rays are slanted.
+Black people evolved closer to the equator, where the sun's rays are direct.

 Sleep is a mini-hibernation, night being a mini-winter.
-Plants and animals evolved in such a way as to cut back during periods of reduced sunlight.
-Trees shed their leaves.
+Life evolved in such a way as to cut back during periods of reduced sunlight.
+Trees shed leaves.

 The earth whips around the sun in 365 1/4 days.
-Seasons come and go.
+Seasons come and go!
 Today is April 1 by my calendar.
 It is spring, and there is more sunlight.
 Days and nights are getting warmer.
 This trend will continue through the summer solstice.
 People will be outdoors, and baseball season will be in full swing.
 May and June are the best times of the year.
-Flowers bloom, and nature seems reborn.
+Flowers bloom, and nature is reborn.
 The Kentucky Derby is run the first Saturday in May.
 But perfection is short-lived!
 It gets hot after the 4th of July.
 People set off fireworks, which are nerve-racking and a waste of money.
 August brings scorchers but also the Perseid meteor shower.
 I counted 351 meteors the night of August 11 and morning of August 12, 1964.
 I saw many "scratches" which were so dim, I did not count them.
 Suddenly, students return to school as our planet continues along its 585 million mile orbit at 67,000 miles an hour.
 It is the autumn equinox, and days and nights are equal.
-I find myself avoiding football, something that takes effort in Nashville as avoiding basketball takes effort in Louisville.
+I find myself avoiding football, something that takes effort in Nashville as avoiding basketball does in Louisville.
 Earth's axis is tilted 23 1/2 degrees and always points in the same direction as our planet circles its star.
 The sun's arc across the sky appears gradually lower as we journey through the fall months.
 The final days of October witness a dramatic change!
-The Northern Hemisphere points away from the sun, and we get less of the the sun's energy while spending more time in our planet's shadow.
+The Northern Hemisphere is leaning away from the sun, and we get less of the the sun's energy while spending more time in our planet's shadow.
 Plants and animals cut back, preparing for the coming cold.
 Death is in the air!
 People celebrate Halloween and the spooky side of nature.
 November hits hard!
 It is our most depressing month and the one in which President Kennedy was assassinated.
 People eat turkey on Thanksgiving and start shopping for Christmas.
 It is Jesus and Santa Claus!
 The winter solstice is around December 21.
-The sun's arc across our sky is at its lowest.
+The sun's arc across our sky is at its lowest point.
 We tilt away from the sun as its rays hit us indirectly.
 We have snow and icy roads!
 Electric bills are high.
 It takes time for the planet to cool, so the first day of winter is not the coldest time.
 The coldest days and nights are generally the first week of January.
 Ironically, we are closer to the sun in January than we are in July.
-People ring out the old year and ring in the new.
-Arbitrary numbers provide a way of measuring time!
+People ring in the new year!
+Arbitrary numbers provide a way of measuring time.
 We plow through the tunnel of November, December, January & February on our way back to spring.
 Earth keeps orbiting the sun headed for the next vernal equinox.
 Pitchers and catchers meet the middle of February.
-It is spring training again, and the New York Yankees convene in Florida for the Grapefruit League.
+Spring training is back, and the New York Yankees convene in Florida for the Grapefruit League.
 The Cactus League is in Arizona.
 Baseball teams play 30 exhibition games before the season begins.
-Starting lineups and pitching rotations are set.
-Days and nights are again equal as nature renews itself.
+Teams set starting lineups and pitching rotations.
+Days and nights are equal again as nature renews itself.
 Grass grows.
 Flowers bloom.
 Trees sprout new leaves.
 It is a cycle, and although it will not continue forever, it will go on as long as the sun remains stable.
 Billions of years in the future, it will be a different story.
 The sun will expend its energy and become a red giant.
-Its outer portion will be given off, and its core will shrink to become a white dwarf.
-Life on Earth will cease.
+Its outer portion will be given off, and its core will shrink to be a white dwarf.
+Life on Earth will end.
 Astronomers know this because they see it happening to other stars.
-Life is robust for a while.
+Life is robust for a while!
 In the long run, it is fragile and tenuous.
 Our existence, whatever it is, is at once a comedy and a tragedy.